 By Marty Nemko

 Especially in homeland security, energy and the environment, health care, veterans affairs and defense.
 Common job titles: program analyst, program manager and director.
 Also needed are country experts, especially on China, India and Middle Eastern countries.
 The federal government will be the largest source of new jobs, with 300,000 hires expected within the next two years.
 And those jobs will not be just in Washington, D.C., but all over the U.S. and across the world.
 Federal job security and benefits are nonpareil, and salaries are more competitive than is widely believed.
-The federal government will be the largest source of new jobs, with 300,000 hires expected within the next two years.
-And those jobs will not be just in Washington, D.C., but all over the U.S. and across the world.
-Federal job security and benefits are nonpareil, and salaries are more competitive than is widely believed.

 Learn more: Partnership for Public Service

 Even in tough times, and despite annual beyond-inflation price increases, many people continue to pursue higher education.
 So manager types may find the job market better in higher education than in corporate America.
 Plus, colleges offer a felicitous work environment and generous vacation time.
 Neat niche: student-affairs administrator.
 (No, I'm not talking about assignations.)

 Is Head Start really worth the taxpayer dollars?
 Is it wise to train lab technicians online?
 What should the next-generation teen-pregnancy-prevention program look like?
 Program evaluators address such questions.

 Global Business Development

 Corporate executive specializing in global business development or managing global workforces are in demand.
 Speaking Mandarin, Hindi, Bengali, Russian, Portuguese, Arabic or Farsi is a plus.

 The Mental Health Parity Act requires that mental health now be covered as fully as physical health, but many insurers will cover only cognitive-behavioral therapy because it’s both shorter and, on average, more efficacious than traditional psychotherapy.

 President Obama has promised amnesty or "a path to citizenship" for the U.S.’s illegal immigrants.
 Experts will be needed to figure out how to integrate millions of people who are typically poor, speak little English and have high health-care needs.

 Researcher with expertise in two or more of these subjects: physics, math, molecular biology, engineering and computer science.
 Key specializations and examples of work in each area: energy, genomics, neurophysics, diagnostic imaging and pollution control.

 Warning: After getting that PhD in hard science and math, you may need a one- to two-year postdoctoral position.

 Health-care providers are switching to electronic medical records, using computerized expert systems to guide diagnoses and treatment recommendations, and collecting more data to evaluate quality of care.

 This career offers a high patient success rate, good income, status and shorter-than-MD training: four years post-bachelors or seven years in a BS/OD program.

 With personal DNA sequencing ever more informative and affordable, people face many more gene-related decisions.
 For example, if your genome doubles your risk of breast cancer, should you have a prophylactic mastectomy?
 Or if you're pregnant and a test reveals your baby has the gene for a disease that has a 50-50 chance of being serious, should you abort?
 Genetic counselors help people decide what to do.
 A master's is the terminal degree.

 Help ensure the patient gets to see the right specialist, do research so the patient is better informed when talking to the doctor, educate family members on how to support the patient during a hospital stay, sort through the mountains of bills and, if necessary, negotiate fees.
-Learn more: About.com’s guide to Becoming a Patient Advocate

 This career scores high on job-satisfaction surveys, thanks to one-on-one interaction that lasts longer than physicians' average of 12 minutes per patient, tangible patient progress and reasonable work hours.
 Plus, as aging boomers sustain more weekend-warrior injuries and worse, the job market could strengthen, although cost-control pressures are resulting in increased use of physical-therapy assistants, who have less training.
 A three-year Doctor of Physical Therapy is becoming the standard degree.

 This career offers advantages over an MD career: shorter training, qualification to do a wider range of procedures, less paperwork and freedom from the uncertainties of health-care reform.
 Of course, your patients can't describe what's wrong with them.
-Learn more: About.com's veterinary career portal